-The Company performs impairment tests on property and equipment and exploration property interests when events or circumstances occur which indicate the assets may not be recoverable.
+The Company performs impairment tests on exploration property interests when events or circumstances occur which indicate the assets may not be recoverable.
 Impairment assessments are carried out on a project-by-project basis with each project representing a single cash generating unit.